 What does the NHBC warranty cover?

 The NHBC warranty, commonly known as Buildmark, is a form of guarantee for new homes.
 It covers a wide range of defects that might occur within the first ten years after construction.
-Typically, the cover divides into two key phases.
+Normally, the cover is divided into two key phases.

 The warranty includes specific protections, such as deposit insurance, which ensures your deposit is secure if the builder faces financial difficulties.